 BA (ANU), BA Hons (Swinburne), MA (Witwatersrand), PhD (Ottawa)

 I am interested in the history of legal thought and its place within the history of imperialism, international relations, and colonial politics.
-I am a Fellow of the Lauterpacht Centre for International Law, and a member of the following subject groups within the Faculty of History at the University of Cambridge:
+I am a Fellow of the Lauterpacht Centre for International Law, an Associate Fellow at the Institute of Commonwealth Studies, and a member of the following subject groups within the Faculty of History at the University of Cambridge:

 As a comparative historian of law and empires, my research involves manoeuvring between the later Middle Ages in Europe (ca. 1200-1500), the age of European expansion into North America, sub-Saharan Africa, and the Asia-Pacific (ca. 1500-1850), and the period of industrialism and high imperialism (ca. 1850-1930).
 Prior to my election to the Fellowship, I’ve researched and published extensively on the history of southern Africa and the global history of settler colonialism.
 While maintaining a strong interest in these areas, I am dedicated in this position to an ongoing project that explores the history of ideas like conquest, contract, crown, and corporation within the ‘imperial constitution’.
 I’m increasingly fascinated with how these ideas were understood across the world of letters: by the likes of scholastics, classicists, authors of legal textbooks, crown lawyers, undersecretaries in the colonial office, as well as journalists of the popular media.
 By ‘imperial constitution’, I refer to that evolving institutional arrangement whereby England (and later Great Britain) attempted to rationalise, administer, and control overseas plantations, possessions, and trading ports.
 This research, it is hoped, will culminate in a book spanning the period 1066-1923.